AAghaei/gfbio-ontology/README.md

 * Ontology creation workflow
   - ...

-*  Ontology creation roles
+*  Ontology creation workflo roles
-  - Domain experts: Knowledgeable in the domain captured by the ontology
+  - Domain experts: Knowledgeable in the domain captured by the ontology (Christian, Ivo, Janine, Melanie, Anton)
-  - Knowledge engineers: Elicit insights from experts to create a conceptual model
+  - Knowledge engineers: Elicit insights from experts to create a conceptual model (Claas-Thido Pfaff)
-  - Ontology engineers: Represent the conceptual model in a suitable knowledge representation language
+  - Ontology engineers Represent the conceptual model in a suitable knowledge representation language (Naouel, David)

 ```
 .-----------.